Pawlina Law is a Toronto based corporate law firm.

 Every corporation must complete some type of annual filings.
 For example, all resident corporations have to file a corporation income tax (T2) return every tax year even if there is no tax payable.
 This includes for profit corporation, non-profit organizations, tax-exempt corporations, and inactive corporations.
 Federal Corporations, those incorporated under the Canada Business Corporations Act (the “CBCA“), must also file Annual Filings with Corporations Canada.

 Both corporations incorporated under the Ontario Business Corporations Act (the “OBCA“), and CBCA corporations must have a series of resolutions prepared and signed by the directors and shareholders of the company.
-If all the Directors and shareholder are present and in agreeance, Annual Resolutions can be simply signed by all of the relevant parties.
+If all the Directors and shareholders are present and in agreeance, Annual Resolutions can be simply signed by all of the relevant parties.
 If all of the shareholders and directions are either not present or not in agreeance or the company is public, Annual Resolutions must be approved at a meeting of the directors and shareholders.

 As part of the Annual Resolutions, the directors of the Corporation must approve the financial statements, approve the directors executing the financial statements; and approve the financial statements being shown to the shareholders.
 Once the directors have approved the financial statements they are mandated to provide the shareholders with a copy of the financial statements.